 - Once my property goes in escrow, will you be personally meeting the various representatives when they visit?
 This should include appraisers, home inspectors, pest control inspections, etc.

 - Will my home’s listing be included and FEATURED in major national websites such as Zillow, Trulia and Realtor.com?
-This is not required for marketing your listing however every little bit of extra advertising helps.
+This is not required for marketing but every little bit of extra advertising helps.

 - Will you be using paid advertising to attract buyers?
 This might include Pay Per Click on Facebook, Instagram, Google Search, etc. We do extensive, full court press type advertising on each and every one of our listings.
-We’re happy to explain more if you’d like to meet but please know, to get the most money for your house, aggressive marketing is a MUST!
+To get the most money for your house, aggressive marketing is a MUST!

 - How will you avoid window shoppers and attract more qualified buyers to my home?
-It’s very difficult to keep the lookieloos away and sometimes they are a good thing because they are the same type who will share about your home with others.
-However, when it comes to offers, it’s best to require all offers include a approval letter from a qualified lender.
+It’s very difficult to keep the lookieloos away but sometimes they can be helpful.
+Window shoppers are the same type who will share about your home with others.

 - How much will you charge to sell my property?
 This amount is always negotiable but just like anything else, there’s value to consider as well.
 Also, ask if there any other fee’s or hidden costs you should expect?
-You might save using someone who charges less, but if he or she doesn’t do the pro photos or paid ads qnd you may not get the highest price.
-Our honest suggestion is to choose someone who is fair, genuine and that you feel comfortable with.
+You might save using someone who charges less, but if he or she doesn’t do the pro photos or paid ads, you may not get the highest price.
+It’s always best to choose someone who is fair, genuine and that you feel comfortable with.
 Transparency counts!

 - Who is your broker?
 You probably already know the answer to this, but some realtors and also brokers.
 For instance, our Gregory Real Estate Group is owned and operated by Matt & Meray Gregory.
 Matt is the legal broker of record.
 This can be very convenient because there’s no red tape or unnecessary delays you might experience with other large brokerage companies.

-Yes, our list of questions to ask a realtor when selling is a bit long, but we hope you found at least some of them helpful.
+Yes, our list of questions to ask a realtor when selling is a bit long, but we hope you found them helpful.
 Should you have any further questions you are welcome to contact us directly.
 Matt & Meray Gregory, 661-713-4799.

 Home Selling Tips